What are missions and mission areas?

-This will allow full use of the potential of soils to mitigate the effects of climate change.
+This will allow full use of the potential of soil to mitigate the effects of climate change.

-Results will have a direct impact on the success of the new European Commission’s Green Deal and its ambition to progress on climate, biodiversity and sustainable food.
+Results will have a direct impact on the success of the European Green Deal and its ambition to progress on climate, biodiversity and sustainable food.

 Making the mission happen